SrSalvaje/devNotes/ES6+.md

 //the target, what we want to proxy const person = { name: 'Wes', age: 100 };

-const personProxy = new Proxy(person, {//we create the proxy and specify the target get(target, name) { //and pass the handler, in this case a trap for get
+const personProxy = new Proxy(person, {
+    //we create the proxy and specify the target get(target, name) {
-    return target[name].toUpperCase();//you choose what to return, in this case he is
+        //and pass the handler, in this case a trap for get return target[name].toUpperCase(); //you choose what to return, in this case he is
-    //converting the name property to upper case
+        //converting the name property to upper case },
-  },
-  set(target, name, value) {//passing another handler, in this case for set
+    set(target, name, value) {
+        //passing another handler, in this case for set if (typeof value === 'string') {
-    if(typeof value === 'string') {//checks the user is passing a string target[name] = value.trim().toUpperCase() + '✂️';//trims it and converts it upper case }
+            //checks the user is passing a string target[name] = value.trim().toUpperCase() + '✂️'; //trims it and converts it upper case }
     }
 });

 personProxy.name = 'Wesley';
 ```

 Essentially what the above example does is that you get in the way of the native gettter and setter and instead provide your own implementation, check [MDN's list](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Proxy#Methods_of_the_handler_object) of the methods for which you can set a trap.

 ### Use Case